 “The sound of a place is a great way to know and understand the spirit of a place.
 I was home,” said the artist.

 Wright has been touring and performing for concert performances for 15 years, starting in her early 20s.
-In 2016 she will be singing her soulful music from the Newport Jazz Festival to the Cape Town Jazz Festival in South Africa to the Cheltenham Jazz Festival in England.
+In past years, she has sung her soulful music from the Newport Jazz Festival to the Cape Town Jazz Festival in South Africa to the Cheltenham Jazz Festival in England.
 She’s collaborated with Dave Sanborn, Jakob Dylan, Amos Lee, Keb Mo and most recently Asheville’s own Chris Rosser, who now travels with Wright’s band.